Skip to content

 Step 2: Once hired, set them up for success with training.

 Setting paraeducators up for success is crucial to retaining them for many years.
-We provide job-specific orientation coursework:
+We believe in delivering paraeducator-specific training and professional development that include these topics:

-There are so many other steps to effectively hiring and managing special education roles, like evaluating work and providing constant professional development through webinars and training modules.
+There are many more steps to effectively hiring and managing special education roles, like evaluating work and providing constant professional development through webinars and training modules.
+Our evidence-based competency tools adhere to the highest standards that define both what paraeducators must know and how they must act when working with students with special needs.

 As a former special education director, I know the battle between budget and personnel all too well.
 I work to break down those barriers.
 I’m available for consultation, to brainstorm solutions, or to help make the case for more resources to an administrator.
 This matters to me.
 Our kids have been through so much—they deserve the absolute best education we can offer.